-- 8.4.5.9.
+- 8.4.5.8.
 Lot Access Through Legal Frontage.
-Frontage must provide access to the lot from the right of way counted for frontage unless otherwise approved by the Planning Board on a Definitive Plan submitted in accord with Chapter 41, General Laws or approved by the Planning Board in the same manner as a Definitive Plan.
-When a lot or lots has a minimum required frontage pursuant to the West Newbury Zoning Bylaw (or relief from such) on a street and there are no physical impediments for a vehicle to physically pass over the legal frontage onto the lot, the Planning Board may determine that there is adequate access.
-A valid Order of Conditions pursuant to MGL Ch.
-131, Section 40 from the Conservation Commission allowing the crossing of a wetland to access a lot is sufficient for the Board to make this finding. - 8.4.5.10.
+Frontage must provide access to the lot from the right of way counted for frontage unless otherwise approved by the Planning Board on a Definitive Plan submitted in accord with Chapter 41, General Laws or approved by the Planning Board in the same manner as a Definitive Plan. - 8.4.5.9.
 Uses Subject to the Dimensional Requirements of the Underlying Zoning.
 The following uses are allowed in a MCMOD and may be included in a common plan of development with multi-family housing or mixed-use development, but are subject to the dimensional standards of the underlying zoning district: